The 6 best dry cat foods 2025, approved by vets and tested by owners

 One of the best ways to help your kitty up their water intake is by adding water to your cat's dry food, and there is plenty of evidence out there to support adding water to your cat’s dry kibble.
 A study in the British Journal of Nutrition showed that cats who were given hydrated dry cat food had higher daily water intakes than those who relied on drinking water alone, so it really does work.

-As an added benefit, adding water to your cat’s food will keep them full for longer, reducing their appetites and aiding with weight loss.
+As an added benefit, adding water to your cat’s food will keep them full for longer, reducing their appetites and aiding with weight loss for cats.
 Research published in the Journal of Nutritional Science showed that cats fed on purely dry food diets had higher weight gain when compared to those fed on hydrated dry food diets.
 So, as long as your feline doesn’t turn their nose up at wetted food, it’s definitely something you should consider.

 Is dry cat food good for your cat's dental health?

-Woodnutt says that it’s a myth that dry food in general is good for dental health – there’s no solid evidence that either type of food is better or worse for your cat’s teeth.
+Is dry food the best choice for your cat's teeth?
+Dr. Woodnutt says that it’s a myth that dry food in general is good for dental health – there’s no solid evidence that either type of food is better or worse for your cat’s teeth.
 However, some diets have been developed that are specifically designed to be better for the teeth.

 “These ‘dental diets’ are dry cat foods that have been designed to break in such a way as to ‘clean’ the teeth.
 They may also include ingredients that prevent the formation of tartar.
 A list of the dry diets that have proven themselves to be better for the teeth can be found on the Veterinary Oral Health Council website,” notes Woodnutt.